Archibald Campbell, 9th Earl of Argyll: Landing in Kintyre

 The expedition was dogged by bad luck and divisions amongst its leadership.
 They anchored off Orkney on 6 May: Spence went ashore to obtain a pilot, but was arrested, and the authorities were alerted to the invasion.
-Argyll sailed by The Minch towards the coast of his own country, but was compelled by contrary winds to go to the Sound of Mull.
+Argyll sailed by the Minch towards the coast of his own country, but was compelled by contrary winds to go to the Sound of Mull.
 At Tobermory he was delayed three days, and then with three hundred men whom he picked up there he went across to Kintyre, a Covenanter stronghold.
 At Campbeltown Argyll issued a declaration: James had caused the death of Charles, Monmouth was the rightful heir, and that by him he had been restored to title and estates.
 He had previously sent his son Charles to raise his former tenants, who since his trial had officially held their tenancies from the King; but very few answered his summons.

 The rebels marched to Tarbert, where Argyll sent out a second declaration: he denied the statements of his enemies that he had come for private advantage, and promised to pay both his father's debts and his own.
 While he seems to have expected widespread support from the Covenanters and their sympathisers, many of the more militant Presbyterians had been angered by Argyll's involvement in the trial and execution of one of their leaders, Donald Cargill, and the majority of men who eventually joined the rebellion were Campbell clansmen.
 The government had also taken the precaution of stationing large numbers of soldiers and militia in those areas of the country thought to be most likely to be sympathetic to Argyll.

-At Tarbert Argyll was joined by Sir Duncan Campbell with a large body of men.
+At Tarbert, Argyll was joined by Sir Duncan Campbell with a large body of men.
 An invasion of Lowland Scotland was settled on by a council of war, but Argyll demurred.
-At Bute he was detained for three days, and his forces then marched to Cowal in Argyllshire.
-After a pointless raid on Greenock he moved off to Inveraray, but after the appearance of two English frigates compelled him to shelter under the castle of Eilean Dearg.
-He took Ardkinglass castle, but gave up on taking Inverary, and returned to Eilean Dearg.
-He then proposed to attack the frigates, but was frustrated by a mutiny among his men.
+At Bute, he was detained for three days, and his forces then marched to Cowal in Argyllshire.
+After a pointless raid on Greenock, he moved off to Inveraray, but the appearance of two English frigates compelled him to shelter under the castle of Eilean Dearg.
+He took Ardkinglass castle, but gave up on taking Inveraray, and returned to Eilean Dearg.
+He then proposed to attack the frigates but was frustrated by a mutiny among his men.
 The garrison of Eilean Dearg deserted, the king's ships took those of Argyll, with their cannon and ammunition as well as the castle, and Argyll's standard on which was written "For God and Religion, against Poperie, Tyrrannie, Arbitrary Government, and Erastianism".